udaymehta5/udaymehta5/README.md

 # 💫 About Me:
 👋 Hi, I’m Uday – a college student with a passion for web development, AI/ML, and cutting-edge tech.
 I’m an enthusiastic coder who loves turning ideas into projects and exploring new technologies.<br>💻 I enjoy building creative web apps, experimenting with machine learning models, and continuously learning to level up my skills.
 My GitHub is a growing space where I’ll be adding more projects soon, so stay tuned!<br>🚀 Always curious, always coding, and always pushing myself to learn something new every day.
-I'll build something cool stuffs in future and upload it here!
+I'll build something cool stuffs in future and upload it here...

 ## 🌐 Socials: